BIG IoT Second Open Call

 When: Friday, April 20, 10:30 am – 11:30 am (CEST)

-The registration to the 2nd BIG IoT Webinar for 2nd Open Call is now open.
+The registration to the 2nd BIG IoT Webinar for 2nd Open Call is now closed.

-For people that are not able to register for this webinar:
+- For people that were not able to join live for the webinar:

 - The records of the 1st Webinar can be found in our channels see links here